 3. Easily deployed code coverage metrics

-Code coverage tools allow users to easily accumulate code coverage metrics during system testing, even on embedded targets.
+Code coverage tools allow you to easily accumulate code coverage metrics during system testing, even on embedded targets.
 This makes identifying the parts of the application that have been executed by each system test, and more importantly, the parts of the application have not been executed by any test, a simpler process.
-Deploying these metrics is fairly inexpensive, has minimal impact on schedule, and is a great place to start down the road to quality improvement, yielding very valuable metrics in an easy to deploy manner.
+Deploying these metrics is fairly inexpensive and has minimal impact on the schedule.
+Furthermore, it is a great place to start down the road to quality improvement, yielding very valuable metrics in an easy to deploy manner.

 4. Identify areas to add more valuable tests